RunnersRevival/Rerun-server/README.md

 **Q:** Will debug endpoints be fulfilled?
 * **A:** Maybe.
 If we do decide to implement them, we'll lock them behind a configuration option.

+**Q:** Will I see differences when switching from Outrun for Revival?
+* **A:** The behavior of some functions may change (such as the roulette), but the game itself won't change much.
+The configuration, on the other hand, will be quite different from Outrun for Revival, so some migration steps may be required.